GiantRavens/empathymachine/README.md

 - **Hosts-format blocklists** – Load local files or fetch remote lists (Steven Black, OISD, etc.) to deny matching domains or URL path fragments.
 - **HTTPS interception with rcgen 0.14 + rustls 0.21** – Generates and persists a self-signed CA, automatically issues leaf certificates per host, and performs MITM for inspection.
-- **Configurable bypass allowlist** – Skip interception for pinned or unsupported services by listing exact domains or wildcard suffixes (for example, `gateway.icloud.com` or `*.microsoft.com`).
+- **Configurable bypass allowlist** – Skip interception for pinned or unsupported services by listing exact domains or wildcard suffixes (for example, `gateway.icloud.com`).
 - **DNS sinkhole with trust-dns** – Runs a local resolver that answers blocked domains with `0.0.0.0`/`::` (or NXDOMAIN) and forwards everything else to secure upstreams (DoT/DoH/DNSSEC).
 - **CLI utilities & wrapper** – The `./empathymachine` launcher wraps `cargo run` and exposes shortcuts like `start`, `dump-ca`, and `refresh-blocklists`.
 Under the hood the binary still accepts flags such as `--dump-ca` to print the root certificate PEM or `--refresh-blocklists` to fetch remote sources and exit.
 - **Rich logging** – Uses `tracing` to show blocked requests, TLS interception outcomes, and blocklist refresh status.